 Another great idea is to use it to display students’ work as a whole.
 They love seeing their work published whether in a book, website or bulletin board.
-The teacher can compile all their works, scan them, upload the scanned images onto a google word doc, save as a PDF, and finally upload it to FlipSnack.
+The teacher can compile all their works, scan them, upload the scanned images onto a Google Doc, save as a PDF, and finally upload it to Flipsnack.
+If you’ve never tried this before, check this article.
 Such a fun and simple tool to create a class book!

-Here are a few other ideas of what you can do with FlipSnack, but the possibilities are endless:
+Here are a few other ideas of what you can do with Flipsnack.

 - Create a flipbook with images of your baby’s first year

 - Self publish children’s ebooks